dhananjaygr/Demosecurityinwiz/100-Foundation/custom-classifier-lab.md

 ## Exercise:

 1. *Scenario A:*  Create one ore more custom classifiers to generate a data finding when protected data is detected.
-2. *Scenario B:* Generate one or more custom classifiers that generates a data finding when a file does not contain a required sensitivity level.
+2. *Scenario B:* Generate one or more custom classifiers that generates a data finding when a file contains a required sensitivity level.
 3. *Scenario B:* Your managers asks you to ensure all files that stored with a sensitivity label.
 Generate a control that alerts when a bucket contains a file that does not contain one of the required sensitivity levels.